SuryaKrishnaMoorthy/meet/README.md

 	GIVEN data visualization is visible;
 	WHEN the user clicks on charts button;
 	THEN the user should see a chart showing the upcoming events in each city so that I know what events are organized in which city

+## Using serverless

+Serverless functions is used to handle authorization to access Google Calendar API.
+AWS Lambda is used to write serverless functions

 ## To run

 - Fork and clone the repo